Bobby Lutz (basketball): Charlotte

 In 1995, Lutz was named the head coach at Gardner–Webb University but resigned two weeks after accepting the job to become an assistant coach at his alma mater under head coach Jeff Mullins.
 He served as an assistant under Mullins (1995–96) and his successor, Melvin Watkins (1996–98).
 When Watkins accepted the head coaching job at Texas A&M University, Lutz was promoted and became the eighth head coach of the Charlotte 49ers on April 9, 1998.

 The 49ers enjoyed consistent success during Lutz's tenure, reaching the NCAA tournament five times (1999, 2001, 2002, 2004 and 2005), plus three appearances in the NIT (2000, 2006 and 2008).
-In 2005, Lutz was a finalist for the Jim Phelan National Coach of the Year Award.
+In 2005, Lutz was a finalist for the Jim Phelan Award.

 On February 23, 2008, Charlotte won at home over Saint Louis 81–64, giving Lutz 183 wins at Charlotte and the all-time mark for wins by a 49ers coach, passing Mullins' 182 wins accumulated between 1985 and 1996.

 Lutz's 49ers were expected to contend for their first NCAA Tournament berth as an Atlantic 10 member in 2009–10.
 With eight games to go in the season, they had a record of 18-5 and seemed well on their way to a bid.
 However, they went 1-7 the rest of the way.
 They bottomed out in the first round of the Atlantic 10 Tournament against UMass when they came out of a timeout with six men on the court.
 The resulting technical foul derailed a last-ditch rally, and they lost the game.
 After not even receiving an NIT bid, Lutz was fired on March 15, 2010.
 He compiled a 218–158 record at UNC Charlotte, and is the school's winningest men's basketball coach.
-He then spent a season as an assistant coach with the Iowa State Cyclones under head coach Fred Hoiberg.
+He then spent a season as an assistant coach with the Nebraska Cornhuskers under head coach Fred Hoiberg.